OpenID Connect (OIDC) and OAuth2 client and filters

 Additional JWT authentication options

-If either client_secret_jwt or private_key_jwt authentication methods are used, then the JWT signature algorithm, key identifier, audience, subject, and issuer can be customized, for example:
+If either client_secret_jwt or private_key_jwt authentication method is used, you can customize the JWT signature algorithm, key identifier, audience, subject, and issuer.

 # private_key_jwt client authentication